Fx-Professional-Services/HorizonDocs/Horizon User Guide/09 Leads/Leads.md

     - You can also add a **Description** of the attachment to clarify its purpose.
 7. **Save Changes**
 	* Click **Save Changes** at the lower-left bottom of the module to save your new opportunity record.
-### Additional Information

-A **Lead** represents a potential customer expressing interest in your services.
-This could be for various events, such as weddings, corporate events, or private parties.
-A lead typically includes the individual’s name, details of their inquiry (e.g., requesting catering for a wedding), and the source of the lead (e.g., phone call, online inquiry).
-Leads are crucial in sales, representing prospects that may convert into paying customers with further engagement.

 #### Delete a Lead (if needed)